Beatport: 2007–2008: Beatport Player

 In February 2007, Beatport launched the Beatport Player, a viral marketing web widget to play back relevant content by Artist, Label, Genre, and Chart.
 Built using Adobe Flash and HTML, the player gives users the ability to create custom, dynamic playlists from song previews of Beatport's catalog to be embedded into nearly any HTML website.

 In August 2007, Beatport launched a community-oriented music site, Beatportal, whose stated mission is "...to provide music lovers with up-to-date information about the world of electronic music".
-Following up on the idea of the community-oriented site, Beatport introduced the Beatport Music Awards on March 18, 2008.
+Following up on the idea of the community-oriented site, Beatport introduced the on March 18, 2008.
 Each year Beatport users can vote for the best electronic music artists in an effort to trace the progress of these artists over the years or determine which has the largest growing fan base.
 The BMAs are broken down into 19 categories, including Best Artist categories from each genre, Best Remix, and Best Single.
 The nominees for the BMAs are based solely on unit sales at Beatport.